nf-core/tools/README.md

 So using `-profile <NAME>` should work if available within [nf-core/configs](https://github.com/nf-core/configs).

 > [!WARNING]
-> This option is not available when downloading a pipeline for use with [Sqerea Platform](#adapting-downloads-to-seqera-platform) because the application manages all configurations separately.
+> This option is not available when downloading a pipeline for use with [Seqera Platform](#adapting-downloads-to-seqera-platform) because the application manages all configurations separately.

 ### Downloading Apptainer containers